-Career planning tips for expat stay-at-home moms
+Career planning tips for expat stay-at-home mums

 Expatriate wives who are stay-at-home mothers might find that re-entering the workforce after a prolonged absence is fraught with issues that go far beyond cover letters and interviews.
-Many moms at the crossroads find themselves battling a crushing lack of confidence, the erosion of their skills, and the loss of their professional network.
+Many mums at the crossroads find themselves battling a crushing lack of confidence, the erosion of their skills, and the loss of their professional network.
 Even something as simple as putting together an appropriate working wardrobe can seem daunting when starting from scratch.